newhoo/open-git-in-browser/README.md

 Add Entries:

 - Add `Open Git in Browser` to the Command Palette.
-- Add status bar icon to open the git remote in your browser.
 - Add context menu option to open the selected file in your browser.
 - Add Git view menu option to open the it remote in your browser.